 In SMEs, the responsibility for managing contracts can often fall to Legal Team.

 People from around the business submit potential new contracts to the Legal Team for review, agree revisions and final terms before signing, and then send them back to Legal to look after them.
+The Legal team tends to spend more time on contract administration vs management.

 While this may seem logical, as the number of contracts increases, if the Legal Team doesn’t scale accordingly, they can find themselves overrun with contract admin.